swissi2000/Centroid-ProbeApp/docs/ToolSetter.md

 These are the descriptions what each option does:

-* *Show Message before Probing Movable TT:* If this option is checked, CNC12 will display a Message before the probing move with the Movable TT is executed.
-The message can be customized in the *Message* box (\n does create a new line in the message box).
+#### Show Message before Probing Movable TT
+If this option is checked, CNC12 will display a Message before the probing move with the Movable TT is executed.
+The message can be customized in the *Message* box (adding \n does create a new line in the message box).

 Be aware that not checking this box does directly engage the probing cycle when the *Cycle Start* button is pressed.
+A *Remainder* to attach a Clip could be added here.
+The message needs to be confirmed with a *Cycle Start*.

-* *Show Message after Probing Movable TT before Moving to Fixed TT:* Test
+#### Show Message after Probing Movable TT before Moving to Fixed TT:
+This will display a message after the probing cycle with the Movable TT has finished and the tool has been retracted.
+A *Remainder* can be added here to remove the Movable TT and Clip.
+Be aware that not checking this box will directly move the Tool to the Fixed TT position without warning.
+The message needs to be confirmed with a *Cycle Start*.
+* *Show Movable TT WCS Message:* This will display a WCS Reset message after the Movable TT has been probed.
+This allows to verify if Z0 has been set correctly.
+A time in Seconds can be set for the lenght of the message display before the cycle continues.
+A value of 0 will require to confirm the message with a *Cycle Start*.
+* *Show Fixed TT WCS/Offset Message:* For Cycle 2, this will display a WCS Reset message after the Fixed TT has been probed.
+For Cycle 1, this will display the measured *Reference Height Offset*.
+This allows to verify if Z0/Offset has been set correctly.
+A time in Seconds can be set for the lenght of the message display before the cycle continues.
+A value of 0 will require to confirm the message with a *Cycle Start*.
+* *Show Fixed TT WCS/Offset Message:* For Cycle 2, this will display a WCS Reset message after the Fixed TT has been probed.
+For Cycle 1, this will display the measured *Reference Height Offset*.
+This allows to verify if Z0/Offset has been set correctly.
+A time in Seconds can be set for the lenght of the message display before the cycle continues.
+A value of 0 will require to confirm the message with a *Cycle Start*.

 ## *Method 2:* Using a single, Movable Tool Touch Off Plate